Case Studies A journey to become more intelligence driven

 To address these issues, CQC decided to invest in a centralised scheduling and operational management system.
 The vision was to find a single, national system that could handle scheduling right across the organisation and its various remits.
 This would need the flexibility to have different business rules for different areas, whilst still driving resource allocation as efficiently and fairly as possible.
 Additionally, the system would need to allow elements of digital self-service for the inspection workforce, as well as the ability to effectively record their work.
 Imperative to all of this was the ability to easily and clearly draw upon – and make business decisions using – reliable management information from within the system.

-CQC were keen to implement a web-based cloud solution that would ease internal IT demands.
-They were keen that the new solution would interact with their existing core systems and would meet the stringent security levels required for processing their data.
+CQC was keen to implement a web-based cloud solution that would ease internal IT demands.
+The new solution needed to interact with CQC’s existing core systems and meet the stringent security levels required for processing CQC’s data.

 Following a rigorous procurement process through a Crown Commercial Services framework, CQC selected the Cygnum system from technology supplier CACI.
 Cygnum is a digital solution for resource scheduling and case management that helps organisations work smarter, improve service quality and reduce risk.

-The reporting toolsets within Cygnum were important to CQC too.
-Cygnum is shipped with many standard reports; however, the reporting tools were configured during implementation to provide additional graphical dashboards and reports for specific user groups, completely bespoke and relevant for CQC.
+Reporting toolsets: The reporting toolsets within Cygnum were important to CQC too.
+Cygnum is shipped with many standard reports, however, the reporting tools were configured during implementation to provide additional graphical dashboards and reports for specific user groups, completely bespoke and relevant for CQC.

 Using proven tools and process, CACI’s delivery team worked closely and collaboratively with CQC’s team to foster a strong partnership and successful delivery on time and to budget.

-CQC now use Cygnum to schedule and resource all their inspections, across all inspection directorates.
+CQC now uses Cygnum to schedule and resource all inspections, across all inspection directorates.
 This includes 1,500 inspectors that utilise the self-service capabilities of Cygnum daily, self-scheduling inspections for their portfolio.

 Automation